sez11a/liferay-docs/develop/learning-paths/mvc/articles/02-beginning-liferay-development/03-writing-your-first-liferay-application.markdown

 [Blade Tools](https://dev.liferay.com/develop/tutorials/-/knowledge_base/7-0/introduction-to-blade-tools)
 command line tool to create your application.
 The new Liferay application wizards available in Liferay IDE and Liferay Developer Studio use Blade Tools under the hood.
-Thus, everything works the same way regardless of your specific development environment or IDE.
+Thus, new projects can be created the same way regardless of your specific development environment or IDE.

 To create your Guestbook application, use the following command: